SchifferLab/ROBUST/README.md

 ## Requirements

-* python &ge; 2.7
+* python &ge; 3.6
 * numpy
 * pandas
 * scipy
 * scikit-learn
+* voronota
 * [Schrodinger](https://www.schrodinger.com) &ge; v.18.1

-Schrodinger is required to process molecular dynamic.
+The Schrodinger Software Suite is required to process molecular dynamic simulations.

 For examples, the descriptors have been precomputed thus the examples do not require Schrodinger.